• Skip to main content

 • Be brief and to the point.
 Even though you're calling during "down time" restaurants are busy places and chefs are busy people.

-• A little gratitutde goes a long way!
+• A little gratitude goes a long way!

 Be upfront about your allergies right away

-If you can't communicate to the chef before you get to the restaurant, be sure to let your server know as soon as you are seated.
-This way, the server can communicate with the chef and other back of the house staff and you can begin working together to determine what you can eat.
+If you can't communicate with the chef before you get to the restaurant, be sure to let your server know as soon as you are seated.
+This way, the server can communicate with the chef and other back-of-the-house staff and you can begin working together to determine what you can eat.

 eating out with food allergies